CLASP: Training-Free LLM-Assisted Source Code Watermarking via Semantic-Preserving Transformations: Evaluation

 \subsection{Experiment Setup}

-\textbf{Datasets and Preprocessing.} To evaluate CodeMark-LLM across languages, we use three dataset types covering C, C++, Java, JavaScript, and Python.
-For CSN-Java and CSN-JS~\cite{Husain:19}, functions are paired with natural language descriptions from open-source projects.
-GitHub-C and GitHub-Java are used for C/C++ and Java in smaller-scale evaluation due to baseline constraints.
-For execution-based validation, we adopt MBXP~\cite{Athiwaratkun:22} datasets, which include C++, Java, JavaScript, and Python (MBCPP, MBJP, MBJSP, MBPP).
-Each function is embedded with a 4-bit watermark.
-Detailed settings are provided in Appendix~\ref{sec:dataset}.
+\textbf{Datasets and Preprocessing.} To evaluate CLASP across languages, we use CodeSearchNet and MBXP benchmarks covering C, C++, Java, JavaScript, and Python.
+For semantic evaluation, we use CSN-Java and CSN-JS~\cite{Husain:19}, in which functions are paired with natural-language descriptions from open-source projects.
+For execution-based validation, we use MBXP~\cite{Athiwaratkun:22}, including MBCPP, MBJP, MBJSP, and MBPP.
+Each function embeds a 4-bit watermark.
+Detailed settings and results on GitHub subsets are provided in Appendix.

-\textbf{Baselines and LLM.} We choose Srcmarker, AWT$_\text{code}$ and CALS$_\text{code}$ proposed in Srcmarker as the baselines.
-AWT$_\text{code}$ and CALS$_\text{code}$ are obtained by modifying AWT~\cite{Abdelnabi:21} and CALS~\cite{Yang:22}, both of which are natural language watermarking tools.
-AWT$_\text{code}$ shares a similar architecture with AWT but uses source code datasets for training.
-CALS$_\text{code}$ replaces the original BERT~\cite{Devlin:19} with CodeBERT~\cite{Feng:20} to better accommodate source code data.
-For LLM-based code watermarking, we utilize the GPT-4o API to automate the embedding and extraction process, due to GPT-4o's strong reasoning abilities and wide usage.
-We also evaluate other representative LLMs, including DeepSeek-V3 and Gemini 1.5 Pro, with results shown in Appendix~\ref{sec:appendix-experiments}.
+\textbf{Baselines and LLMs.} We choose CodeMark, SrcMarker, AWT$_\text{code}$, and CALS$_\text{code}$ proposed in SrcMarker as baselines.
+AWT$_\text{code}$ and CALS$_\text{code}$ are adapted from AWT~\cite{Abdelnabi:21} and CALS~\cite{Yang:22}, both originally developed for natural language watermarking.
+AWT$_\text{code}$ keeps the AWT architecture but is trained on source code datasets, while CALS$_\text{code}$ replaces BERT~\cite{Devlin:19} with CodeBERT~\cite{Feng:20} to better fit source code data.
+For CLASP, we use GPT-4o for embedding and extraction; results with DeepSeek-V3 and Gemini 1.5 Pro are reported in the Appendix.